Analysis: Conclusion that there was no conspiracy opens media outlets to mockery

 Greenwald reserved special vitriol for MSNBC host Rachel Maddow, who he said “went on the air for 2 straight years & fed millions of people conspiratorial garbage & benefited greatly.”

-Asked to comment Sunday evening, an MSNBC representative declined; CNN’s representatives did not respond.
+An MSNBC representative declined to comment Sunday; CNN’s representatives did not respond.

 Among the theories commentators advanced was one by writer Jonathan Chait, who speculated in a New York magazine cover story in July about whether “the dark crevices of the Russia scandal run not just a little deeper but a lot deeper.”
 He suggested that “it would be dangerous not to consider the possibility that the (then-upcoming) summit (between Trump and Russian President Vladimir Putin) is less a negotiation between two heads of state than a meeting between a Russian-intelligence asset and his handler.”

-A New York magazine spokeswoman didn’t respond to a request for comment.
+In a statement Sunday night, Chait stood by his article.
+“That story relied on reports in credible public sources,” he said.
+“None of those reports have been refuted. . . .
+If the full Mueller report does show that media reports on Trump’s ties to Russia were wrong, I would absolutely amend, correct or withdraw commentary I have written on that basis.”

-However, some news outlets defended their reporting, noting that much of it is undisputed and has led to indictments and guilty pleas by figures associated with Trump’s campaign.
+Other news outlets defended their reporting, noting that much of it is undisputed and has led to indictments and guilty pleas by figures associated with Trump’s campaign.

 “I’m comfortable with our coverage,” said Dean Baquet, The New York Times’ top editor.
 “It is never our job to determine illegality, but to expose the actions of people in power.
 And that’s what we and others have done and will continue to do.”